 Stay in Accommodation that Has a Kitchen

 If you are thinking of staying in hostels during your travels check out HostelWorld before your book.
-Here you will be able to see what services, including kitchen facilities hostels have.
+This website will let you see what services, including kitchen facilities individual hostels have.
 If you are looking for other accommodation such as a hotel that offers kitchen facilities check out Booking.com.
 I have found they have the largest range of accommodation with cooking facilities available.
+Use the kitchen filter on the left to get a list of properties with kitchens.
 Simply read the description of each place to find out what facilities they have available to you.
 And then you have other options like Airbnb and Trusted Housesitters.

 If you decide to stay in a hostel but are worried or embarrassed about cooking a meal on your own, then why not ask your new room-mate/s to share a cooked meal.
 Shopping and cooking together is a great way to form new friendships, even if they are just for one night.
 It can also save you money because you will share the costs of the ingredients.
-There is no harm in asking, all they can say is no!
+There is no harm asking other hostellers, all they can say is no!

 You don’t necessarily want to be carrying around large amounts of food with you as you travel so it will be wise to locate where your nearest supermarket or market is as soon as possible.
 By shopping in the local markets and supermarkets you may find yourself eating some of the freshest seasonal local ingredients around.
 Foreign grocery stores and markets can be confusing places but can also be fascinating and provide you with interesting tales to tell, plus great food to cook!
 I suggest you have a translation app on your phone in case you need to ask for help!